Skip to content

 roberto gil de montes - Artists - Kurimanzutto

-Gil de Montes’s work is part of various public collections, such as the Arizona State University Art Museum, Tempe; Dallas Museum of Art, TX; Denver Art Museum, CO; Hammer Museum, CA; Los Angeles County Museum of Art (LACMA), CA; USC Fisher Museum of Art, Los Angeles, CA; Museo de Arte Contemporáneo de Oaxaca, Mexico; Museum of Latin American Art, Long Beach, CA; Sifang Art Museum, China; Smithsonian American Art Museum, Washington, D.C.; and X Museum, Beijing, China.
+Gil de Montes’s work is part of various public collections, such as the Arizona State University Art Museum, Tempe; Museo Tamayo, Mexico City; Dallas Museum of Art, Texas; Denver Art Museum, Colorado; Hammer Museum, Los Angeles; Los Angeles County Museum of Art (LACMA); USC Fisher Museum of Art, Los Angeles; Museo de Arte Contemporáneo de Oaxaca (MACO), Mexico; Museum of Latin American Art, Long Beach, California; Sifang Art Museum, China; Smithsonian American Art Museum, Washington, D.C.; and X Museum, Beijing.